 Myasthenia gravis affecting multiple muscle groups throughout the body is called generalized myasthenia gravis.
 Other common muscle groups that are affected may make it difficult for you to chew, swallow, smile, shrug, lift your arm up, grip, rise to a stand, or walk up stairs.
 When the muscles necessary for breathing are affected, a patient is said to be in myasthenic crisis.
 This is a life-threatening situation.

-Though anyone can develop myasthenia gravis, those most likely to do so are women between age 20 and 40 or men between 50 and 70.
-If a woman with myasthenia gravis gives birth, the baby may have some temporary, but potentially life-threatening, muscle weakness (neonatal myasthenia) because of antibodies that have transferred from the mother's bloodstream.
+Though anyone can develop myasthenia gravis, those most likely to do so are women between age 20 and 40 or men between age 50 and 70.
+If a woman with myasthenia gravis gives birth, the baby may have some temporary, and potentially life-threatening, muscle weakness (neonatal myasthenia) because of antibodies that have transferred from the mother's bloodstream.
 Typically, during the baby's first weeks of life, the antibodies are cleared from the baby's circulation and the baby develops normal muscle tone and strength.

 What Causes Myasthenia Gravis?